Creatiwity/witycms-doc/installation.md

 ### Database

-WityCMS needs a MySQL database to run which is available on most of the web servers.
+wityCMS needs a MySQL database to run which is available on most of the web servers.
 Fill in the credentials provided by your hosting company in the form.

 ![](installer-03.png)